Conjugate Spanish Verbs Past Tense

 2. The Imperfecto (Imperfect) Tense: Ongoing and Habitual Actions

 The imperfecto describes actions in progress, habitual actions, descriptions, and the setting of a past event.
-It doesn't emphasize the completion of the action; instead, it paints a picture of the past.
+It doesn't underline the completion of the action; instead, it paints a picture of the past.
 Consider the difference between:

 • Pretérito: Ayer, comí paella.
 (Yesterday, I ate paella.
 One completed action.)